 We don't want to go back to the old-fashioned workbook for students.
 We have way too many meaningful activities that focus on listening and speaking.
 We can’t transfer those into a workbook.
 And simply deleting all those activities, deleting the answers in the written exercises, didn’t make much sense either, because then, how are we different from everyone else?
 And why would you need our software then?
 The whole point of it is to make the teachers’ job easier by having 50% auto-graded activities and by engaging students to speak, record themselves, and practice pronunciation.

-Of course, we think we found a good compromise between software and student book, but you be the judge!
+Of course, we think we found a good compromise between software and student books, but you be the judge!

 2. What’s in our LTE student book?